This article has been updated from a previous version.

-As severe storms erupt across Canada more often, consumers may find their home insurance rates increasing, or they may face challenges finding coverage for their properties altogether.
+As severe storms become regular occurrences across Canada, consumers may find their home insurance rates increasing — or they may face challenges finding coverage for their properties.

-On that note, insurers are aware of the growing threats severe inclement weather and climate change present.
-In its latest research on the topic, the Insurance Institute of Canada (IIC) says since the 1980s, property claim payouts because of severe weather damage is doubling every five to 10 years and this trend is expected to continue.
-The IIC expects significant losses over the next 10 years, with claims paid increasing from $2.1 billion a year to $5 billion.
+Insurers are aware of the growing threats severe inclement weather and climate change can present.
+In a 2020 report titled Climate Risks: Implications for the Insurance Industry in Canada, the Insurance Institute of Canada (IIC) found that since the 1980s, property claim payouts due to severe weather damage is doubling every five to 10 years and this trend is expected to continue.
+The IIC expects significant losses in the years to come, with claims paid increasing from $2.1 billion a year to $5 billion by 2030.

 Begin by reviewing your home insurance policy.
 For example, do you have adequate coverage for all perils such as floods?
 What is excluded?
 Damage by floodwater is not typically covered in a standard home insurance policy, which is why you should ensure you have optional enhancements added to your policy for overland flooding and sewer backup coverage.
 It never hurts to have a chat with your insurance agent or broker and ask for details about your policy.